1. Woods Hole Science Aquarium

 US Coast Guard (USCG): Tour the USCG 45-foot response boat & watch a search and rescue demonstration at noon* with a USCG helicopter and rescue swimmer; experience a shipboard damage control simulator; learn knot tying and practice line handling skills. *Availability of activities is subject to change based on USCG operations.

 3. Waterfront Park

-Find out about Falmouth Water Stewards/Skip-the-Straw single-use plastics reduction initiative.
-Our table will have a number of activities, including fun, hands-on kids activities, stainless steel straw give-away/contests, SEA reusable water bottles raffle, ocean plastics exhibits, and more.
+Falmouth Water Stewards: Find out about Trash Shouldn’t Splash, a Falmouth Water Stewards’ Skip-the-Straw and Sea Education Association’s initiative to reduce single-use plastics.
+Our table will have a number of activities, including hands-on kids games, reusable straw give-aways, quizzes, ocean plastics exhibits, and more!

-The Woods Hole Science and Technology Education Partnership (WHSTEP) The non-profit Woods Hole Science & Technology Education Partnership (WHSTEP) is hosting an informational booth about the organization.
-WHSTEP is a resource network powered by the active partnership between the area science and technology research institutions &organizations and the regional K-12 school districts.
+The Woods Hole Science and Technology Education Partnership (WHSTEP): is hosting an informational booth about the organization.
+WHSTEP is a resource network powered by the active partnership between the area science and technology research institutions & organizations and the regional K-12 school districts.
 Come visit our booth to learn about how we facilitate those connections to expand science learning and teaching resources.
-This fall, we are running a contest to design a new logo – stop by and grab an entry form or submit a design right there on the spot!
+This September, we will be hosting a Family Science Night: The Unselfish Shellfish!!! – stop by to learn more and decorate your very own scallop shell ornament right there on the spot!.